-Dr Neha Swami is a Senior Research Officer in the Longitudinal and Lifecourse Studies team with a key responsibility to analyse and produce research evidence on a wide range of complex social and economic issues to inform policy advice and development around family wellbeing.
+Dr Neha Swami is a Research Fellow in the AIFS’ Growing Up in Australia team with a key responsibility to analyse and produce research evidence on a wide range of complex social and economic issues to inform policy advice and development around family wellbeing.

-She has over seven years of experience in advanced quantitative analysis of large and longitudinal datasets, including structured equation modelling, fixed-effects analysis and latent growth modelling.
+She has over eight years of experience in advanced quantitative analysis of large and longitudinal datasets, including structured equation modelling, linear and non-linear panel models, cost-benefit analysis, and latent growth modelling.
 She has experience with a wide range of academic and non-academic content, including research reports, annual statistical reports, peer-reviewed publications, media articles and stakeholder engagement materials, and in disseminating research findings to a diverse audience.

 Neha completed a PhD at the University of Melbourne in Economics.
 Her thesis investigated non-standard work arrangements, housing situations and resource strategies among vulnerable Australians.